emilychee/backend-coding-assessment-master/README.md

-# “A Dealer For the People”
+# A Dealer For the People

 The KGB has noticed a resurgence of overly excited reviews for a McKaig Chevrolet Buick, a dealership they have planted in the United States.
 In order to avoid attracting unwanted attention, I've created a Python program to scrape reviews for this dealership from DealerRater.com and uncover the top three worst offenders of these overly positive endorsements.